Here's expressed by the host of this show, documented to be almost always, always right 99.7% of the time.

 Because these people are serious.

-And it is a shame that the United States of America in any way sidles up to any of these nations and offers tantamount support.
+And it is a shame that the United States of America in any way sidles up to any of these nations And offers tantamount support.

-And then while that's happening, they have to sit around and listen to the same people call American conservatives and Israeli Jews the modern focus of evil in the world as the big problem facing the world.
+And then, while that's happening, they have to sit around and listen to the same people call American conservatives and Israeli Jews the modern focus of evil in the world as the big problem facing the world.

 This is seriously wrong.

-It is seriously corrupt, and it is an absolute outrage that the United States of America gives any of it the time of day.
+And it is an absolute outrage that the United States of America gives any of it the time of day.

 Back after this.

-Okay, better get cracking on the phones because it is open line Friday, and I'm trying to phone it in today.
+Okay, better get cracking on the phones because it is Open Line Friday and I'm trying to phone it in today.

-Meaning come at this, you know, with only half of my energy.
+Meaning, come at this, you know, with only half of my energy, but I'm unable to do that.

-It is so demanding and requiring today that I just simply can't sit here and act half So to the phones we start, Deborah in Grand Junction, Colorado.
+The news is so outrageous, is so demanding and requiring today that I just simply can't sit here and act half-interested.

 I'm glad you called.